Trading Depth Interview #10: FuturesTrader71 — A Tale of A Calm Mastermind (FT71)

 I devoted a good portion of 2005 and 2006 to test a lot of things.
-This was when I first came online and started looking around what everybody else was doing, and I found that information online was very poor.
+This was when I first came online and started looking around what everybody else was doing, and I found that the information online was very poor.
 There was a lot of misinformation, poor concepts shared by people who were considered gurus, and the space that was my first exposure to the online market.
-At that point, I settled on using market profiling, and because I was using CQG integrated client, paying a lot of money for it, and that was the first software that had market profile, it also had volume on it that nobody looked at.
+At that point, I settled on using market profiling, and because I was using CQG integrated client, paying a lot of money for it, and that was the first software that had a market profile, it also had the volume on it that nobody looked at.

 I started to look at volume, because the volume, just like it does on Bookmap, is based on tech data, and that was really accurate and very fast.
-To me, it just made no sense to look up market profile.
-So I looked the volume at each price.
+To me, it just made no sense to look up a market profile.
+So I looked at the volume at each price.
 And I looked at volume as energy.
 The more volume at a certain price, the more energy that price has.
 And, at some point, that energy dissipates, and so on.
 I switched from active trading to doing small sized scalps and building or reducing positions to more of a structured environment.
 That took a long time to adapt because I had the instinct to get out or get in quickly, and now training myself to wait for my stop, or wait for my target.

 My methods changed to waiting for the market

 to come to me.
 Like at a train station.